TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Environmentally, the production and disposal of PTFE-coated products can contribute to pollution and waste.

-Per- and polyfluoroalkyl substances (PFAS) are a group of manufactured chemicals used in various consumer products, including nonstick cookware coatings.
+Per- and polyfluoroalkyl substances (PFAS) are a group of manufactured chemicals used in various consumer products, including nonstick cookware coatings (EPA).

 The environmental impact of PFAS is equally concerning.
 They can accumulate and remain in the environment for an extended period, contaminating soil, water, and air.

 Major manufacturers have phased out perfluorooctanoic acid (PFOA), once commonly used in the manufacturing of nonstick coatings, due to health concerns.
-PFOA exposure has been associated with various adverse health effects, including potential risks of cancer.
+PFOA exposure has been associated with various adverse health effects, including potential risks of cancer (American Cancer Society).

-From an environmental standpoint, PFOA is persistent and can lead to long-term water and soil contamination.
+From an environmental standpoint, PFOA is persistent and can lead to long-term contamination of water and soil.
 It doesn't break down easily in the environment, leading to widespread global distribution, even in remote areas.

 Ceramic coatings are primarily made from silicon dioxide (silica) derived from sand.